CAFAudit/audit-service-deploy/README.md

 ### Introduction

 The Audit Service is designed to provide auditing of user and system actions by defining the required events and the information associated with each event.
-An application audit event definition file can be used with the Audit service to generate an application-specific, client-side auditing library.
+An application audit event definition file can be used to generate an application-specific, client-side auditing library.
 The Audit service is multi-tenant aware.
 Applications send events using the generated client-side auditing library to Elasticsearch where they are indexed according to each tenant.

 ### Deployment Repository